LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/bestpractices.rst

 General Guidelines
 ---------------
-  - Bring a USB drive for copying the data.
+  - Bring a USB drive for copying the output of your experiment scripts.

   - Export all data from the Stim-PC at the end of the experiment.